unknownue/PRhythm/START_SERVICE_README.md

 # PRhythm Docker Service Starter

-This document provides instructions on how to use the `start_docker_service.sh` script to easily start the PRhythm Docker service for automated PR report updates.
+This document provides instructions on how to use the `start_docker_service.py` script to easily start the PRhythm Docker service for automated PR report updates.

 ## Prerequisites